The most expensive Apple computers ever

 on the success of the Apple II, the manufacturer then unveiled the $4340 ($11,400 today) Apple

-III in 1980, a computer that simply failed to catch on owing to its eye-popping price and design
+In 1980, a computer failed to catch on due to its eye-popping price and design

 problems.

 Apple went ahead to introduce the Macintosh Portable, priced at $6500, fetching $11,300 if manufactured and sold today, packing a 640 x 400 pixel black and white display, a 16 MHz processor, and just 8 MB of memory.
-And at last but not the least of Apple’s exorbitant list rests the 20th Anniversary Mac, the $7499 ($10,140 post inflation) brainchild of Jonathan Ive who later designed the iMac, iPod, iPhone, and iPad.
-Sporting a 250 MHz processor and an 800 by 600 pixel color display, this one was considered a status symbol, and as expected, failed to catch on!
+Finally, but not the least of Apple’s exorbitant list rests the 20th Anniversary Mac, the $7499 ($10,140 post inflation) brainchild of Jonathan Ive who later designed the iMac, iPod, iPhone, and iPad.
+Sporting a 250 MHz processor and an 800 by the 600-pixel color display, this one was considered a status symbol, and as expected, failed to catch on!

 [Forbes]